/* comparison */

 Architecture notes

 Sverklo uses SQLite with PageRank-based scoring and a hybrid retrieval pipeline (BM25 + ONNX embeddings + graph centrality).
+Hybrid means lexical and structural signal both rank — neither tool plays the embedding lottery.
 This keeps the install simple and dependency-free.
 The trade-off: you don't get Cypher query syntax or native graph traversals.

 GitNexus uses KuzuDB, a native graph database, which enables Cypher queries and structural graph visualization.
 The trade-off: native bindings can complicate installation on some platforms, and the PolyForm Noncommercial license restricts commercial use without an enterprise agreement.